sendgrid/docs/content/docs/ui/managing-contacts/email-address-validation.md

 Validating email addresses allows you to to suppress invalid email addresses from your sending, decreasing your bounce rate, cleaning your subscriber list, ultimately improving your sender reputation.

-Email Validation Beta is free for Pro and Premier plans while in Beta.
-Once Email Validation moves out of Beta, it will incur a usage charge.

 ## Generating your Email Validation API Key

 Before you can call the Email Address Validation Real Time API endpoint, you’ll need an API key with Email Address Validation permissions.